Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Nancy Hinrichs — 7 reviews

 The pattern we hear most from members managing chronic pain is consistency.
-One session provides meaningful acute relief.
+One session often provides meaningful acute relief.
 A regular practice — two to four times per month — is where members start to describe it as genuinely changing how they manage their condition week to week.

 What to Realistically Expect

-Factors that influence your response include the type and source of your pain, your baseline stress and nervous system state, your expectations going in, and how consistently you float.
 People whose pain has a strong central sensitization component — fibromyalgia, widespread tension, stress-driven pain — tend to respond particularly well.
-People whose pain is primarily structural may experience more relief in the tank than lasting change between sessions, though regular floating still shifts the baseline over time.
+People whose pain is primarily structural may experience more relief in the tank than lasting change between sessions, though regular floating still shifts the baseline over time for many.

 If your first session feels less dramatic than you hoped, that's common and not a sign floating isn't for you.
-Most people find that the second and third sessions go significantly deeper than the first.
+Many people find that the second and third sessions go significantly deeper than the first.

 The Bigger Picture — Sleep, Mental Health, and the Pain Cycle

-Chronic pain rarely exists in isolation.
-It disrupts sleep, which raises cortisol, which amplifies pain signals, which makes sleep worse.
-It feeds anxiety and depression, which lower pain thresholds, which intensifies the pain experience.
-This cycle is well-documented and genuinely hard to interrupt with any single intervention.
+The cycle also feeds anxiety and depression, which lower pain thresholds, which intensifies the pain experience.
+This is well-documented and genuinely hard to interrupt with any single intervention.

 Float therapy addresses several points in that cycle simultaneously: